laxmansherpa18/Student-Details-CRUD-application-/README.md

-this is developed using eclipseEE IDE. inside the java folder their is student package(folder) which contains the all the Java Servlet file in the css folder thier is .css file for styling the html page. have two html page with name(index.html and view.html) in the view.html the table is create in the run time through the View.java servlet
+Technology used to developer(Java Servlet JDBC MySQL html css JS-fetch apache-tomcat) java/student package(folder) contains all the Java Servlet file in the css folder thier is .css file for styling the html page. have two html page with name(index.html and view.html) in the view.html the table is create in the run time through the View.java servlet

 for use... have to changed
-in the DBConnectoin class. "username" section set your username  usually its.. root PASSWORD = Enter your password inside the "--" double-cote add the servlet,MySQL connector,tomcat-jdbc-jar file in the library->classpath.
+in the DBConnectoin class. "username" section set your username  usually its.. "root" PASSWORD = Enter your password inside the " " double-cote add the servlet api,MySQL connector,tomcat-jdbc-jar file in the library->classpath.

 create the table
 query->  CREATE TABLE STUDENT (